 Inauguration

-The Installation Ceremony of Sue Ott Rowlands as the 11th President of Randolph College will take place on Saturday, April 15, 2023, 2 p.m. in Smith Hall Theatre at Randolph College.
+The Installation Ceremony of Sue Ott Rowlands as the 11th President of Randolph College took place on Saturday, April 15, 2023, 2 p.m. in Smith Hall Theatre at Randolph College.

 Introduction